 If you do find yourself trapped with a friend who can’t stop whining, remember: “Even when it’s annoying, most of us do it as a way to form a connection,” Kowalski says.
 Find a more positive experience to bond over and watch the whining disappear.

-Part of what determines how badly a whiner grates on your nerves has to do with the way you interpret his complaints.
+Part of what determines how badly a whiner grates on your nerves has to do with the way you interpret their complaints.
 When it comes to your business and its customer service, the golden rule still holds: The customer is always right.
-Take a hard, objective look at what he is upset about.
-Is there any validity in his issues with your product?
-Are there any steps you can take to address his request (which, underneath all that wah-wah-wah whining, is really what’s going on)?
+Take a hard, objective look at what they are upset about.
+Is there any validity in their issues with your product?
+Is there anything you can do to address their request (which, underneath all that whining, is really what’s going on)?

-“You need to shift your mindset from how this complaint affects you to how your actions can affect your customers,” says McIntyre of Your Office Coach.
+“You need to shift your mindset from how this complaint affects you to how your actions can affect your customers,” McIntyre says.
 Let clients know you are there to solve their problems, she says, no matter how lengthy the gripe or annoying the whine.

 Through the years, Berry has developed a strategy for handling tough customer moments.
 “If you’re upset, don’t respond right away.
-Take a minute to breathe or move onto something else before replying,” so that when you do deal with the client, you are in a calmer state of mind.
+Take a minute to breathe or move onto something else before replying.”
+That way, when you do deal with the client, you are in a calmer state of mind.

-Ultimately, how you handle negative people in your life says as much about your personality as theirs.
+Ultimately, how you deal with negative people in your life says as much about your personality as theirs.
 “You have a choice: Join them or rise above them,” Gordon says.
 “The easy thing is to let their attitude dictate yours.”